Associate Professor Diana Fisher

 Available Projects

-A handful of animals (some arthropods and Australian marsupials) have iteroparous females- that reproduce repeatedly, but semelparous males- that inevitably die during or soon after mating.
-This ARC-funded project will use multi-species comparative approaches, behavioural ecology / population ecology methods, and quantitative modelling to test evolutionary explanations.
+• A handful of animals (some arthropods and Australian marsupials) have iteroparous females- that reproduce repeatedly, but semelparous males- that inevitably die during or soon after mating.
+This ARC-funded project is using multi-species comparative approaches, behavioural ecology, population ecology methods, and quantitative modelling to test evolutionary explanations.
+Multiple projects are available on the causes and cnsequences of semelparity in animals and plants.

 View all Available Projects